jasonumiker/eks-quickstart/README.md

 The stack will have an Output with the address to the Bastion and the password for the web interface defaults to the Instance ID of the Bastion Instance (which you can get from the EC2 Console).

-**_NOTE:_** Since this defaults to HTTP rather than HTTPS to accomodate accounts without a public Route 53 Zone and associated certificates that means that modern browsers won't allow you to paste with Ctrl-V. You can, however, paste with shift-insert (insert = fn + return on a Mac so shift-fn-return on one of those).
+**_NOTE:_** Since this defaults to HTTP rather than HTTPS to accomodate accounts without a public Route 53 Zone and associated certificates that means that modern browsers won't allow you to paste with Ctrl-V. You can, however, paste with shift-insert (insert = fn + return on a Mac so shift-fn-return on a Mac to paste).

 Here are a few things to familiarise yourself with the Bastion: